What is Spiritual Direction/Companionship?

 What Happens in a Spiritual Direction Meeting?

 Depending on what is comfortable for the client, the director may begin the meeting in one of several ways.
 She may offer a prayer or meditation, then sit in silence until the client feels ready to begin sharing what’s happening for them; or, sometimes the director begins with the simple question, “How has it been going since the last time we met?”
 Often there is some time for general conversation as both director and client transition into the session.
 As the client shares, the director will be listening, and from time to time will ask questions or make observations about the sharing.
 The director will “pace” the meeting, creating space around the sharing that seems to be tapping into the client’s connection with God.
-The director will validate and encourage the client, but will never rebuke, command or exploit.
+The director is there to validate and encourage the client, but will never judge, command or exploit.
 Based on the client’s sharing, the director may make suggestions about spiritual practices or experiences that the client may want to explore in the month between sessions.

 What Does the Client Do?